 Ruth Agnew - Chair of Governors

-Since my first governor role in 2004, I have been a governor in eight schools, including previously serving on two interim executive boards, similar to the arrangement in place at Hurdsfield at the moment.
+Since my first governor role in 2004, I have been a governor in eight schools, including primary, secondary and special schools, and including previously serving on two interim executive boards, similar to the arrangement in place at Hurdsfield at the moment.
 I first took up a chair’s role in 2008.
-As well as my new role at Hurdsfield I am currently chair of a primary academy and a governor in a special school and a secondary school.
+As well as my new role at Hurdsfield, I am currently chair of a primary.

-My son is now in his second year of a degree and I also have a daughter in sixth form.
+I have two children, both at university.
 When I’m not governing or supporting governors I enjoy singing with the Warrington Rock Choir."

 "Since very early in my career, I have always been involved in education and have a strong passion for supporting schools and driving rapid improvement.
 I started out as a secondary school teacher of ICT, and then swiftly moved into support roles in a number of schools, across the south-east.
 I am now a senior project manager for Advanced, and I look after the implementation of various MIS software applications at all settings, from nursery through to HE and FE establishments.